Island School: History

 The school opened in 1967 to meet increasing demand for schooling for the children of expatriates living in Hong Kong.
 As there were no secondary schools for English speaking children on Hong Kong Island, the Hong Kong government established the English Schools Foundation (ESF) in 1965 to provide additional schools for expatriate British children.
-Island School was the first ESF secondary school, adopting the Chinese name of 英童中學, literally translated as "Secondary school for British children".
+Island School was the first ESF secondary school, adopting the Chinese name of 英童中學 (', "secondary school for British children").
 It was located in a former British military hospital from 1967-72 until it permanently settled in 20 Borrett Road, Mid-Levels from 1972-2017.

 The first principal of Island School was the Reverend Geoffrey Speak who was appointed from St Paul's College in 1967.
 Rev. Speak, a graduate of Selwyn College, Cambridge, combined the principalship with managing the ESF between 1967 and 1971, during a rather inauspicious time.
 In 1967 the Cultural Revolution was in its throes with bombs detonated in Central, water was rationed to four hours every fourth day and with Prime Minister Wilson's devaluation the prospect of working in Hong Kong became less financially appealing.
 The Rev. Speak will be remembered at Island School for his introduction of the "House System" as the basis of pastoral care and for teaching, a system which is still in place today, and as a pioneer of extracurricular activities.

 In 1971 C. Ronald Rivers-Moore was appointed to succeed Rev. Speak as principal.
 Rivers-Moore, a Cambridge graduate, continued Rev. Speak's vision both in academic policy and through the continuation of the extracurricular program.
 The introduction of the Nepal Trek, the School Camp, a school zoo and the Student Union are examples of his commitment to that vision.
 Chris Forse, former Deputy Head and Island School Historian, referred to Rivers-Moore as a man who combined his "integrity with liberal benevolence in roughly equal proportions".

 Succeeding Rivers-Moore in 1978 was Charles Jonathan Driver (commonly known as "Jonty Driver"), a graduate of Trinity College, Oxford.
 Driver had been the President of the National Union of Students in South Africa and had been detained by Police in this role for his opposition to apartheid.
 Driver extended the Island School curriculum to include Drama, Photography and Computing and a pastoral curriculum.
 A believer in community education, Driver founded the Island School Evening Institute which provided adult education to parents and friends of the Island School community.
 It was also during Driver's tenure that Island School's lasting student periodical, "The Islet", was established, succeeding the original student newspaper "The Echo".
 Driver left Island School in 1983.
 He later published a book about his experiences, at Island School and others, under the title Some Schools.